Introduction

 , and evolution

 ) and our error information (error).
-The latter is initialised using the errorsFactory function to provide an initial, error-free state.
+We use the errorsFactory function to set up the initial error-free state.

 The load